The SeedThe feminine divine and women's rights

 The SeedEntrepreneur, Campaigner & Creatrix

-As a Sacred Shamanic Drummer, Singer & Dancer, I perform annually at the Glastonbury Goddess Conference as a Priestess-Musician, as well as performing alongside my Singer-Songwriter daughter Sophia Campbell-Du Boulay with artists such as Nalini Blossom and Alessandra Belloni, the world expert in the rhythms, chants & trance dances of the Black Madonna, with whom we’ve trained in Italy & New York.
+As a Sacred Drummer, Singer & Dancer, I have performed at the Glastonbury Goddess Conference as a Priestess-Musician, as well as alongside my Singer-Songwriter daughter Sophia Campbell-Du Boulay with artists such as Nalini Blossom and Alessandra Belloni, the world expert in the rhythms, chants & trance dances of the Black Madonna, with whom we’ve trained in Italy & New York.